isaacnfairplay/webbedduck/test_docs/cache_requirements.md

 ## Invariant filtering semantics
 - Requests specify invariant constants that are re-applied after reading cached pages (`test_invariant_filters_and_null_semantics`).
 - Filters support the `__null__` sentinel, returning only rows whose column is null when requested.
-- Combining invariants narrows the cached data set while leaving other columns intact, ensuring the cache can satisfy subset-style requests without rerunning DuckDB.
+- Combining invariants narrows the response while leaving the stored Parquet pages untouched.
+Because invariants are excluded from cache digests, the cache can satisfy any invariant combination without rerunning DuckDB once a base entry exists for the route parameters.

 ## Configuration overrides
 - `CacheConfig` accepts overrides for storage root, TTL, and page size, all of which are respected during fetch/populate cycles (`test_fetch_or_populate_persists_pages_and_enforces_ttl`).